Published market hub · 2026-04

 mixed

-Derived from City screening rent proxy at a 1.20x DSCR screening floor for public screening only.
+Derived from City Rent Proxy at a 1.20x DSCR screening floor for public first-pass only.

 Reader Q&A